 History, tourist information, and nearby accommodation

 Branklyn holds the National Collections of Cassiope and Mylnefield lilies.
-Seasonal highlights include primulas, rhodedendrons, and alpine plants in May, and red Acers in Autumn.
+Seasonal highlights include primulas, rhododendrons, and alpine plants in May, and red Acers in Autumn

-Technically, the garden is on the A85 Perth/Dundee road., but this is where it gets trick.
-There is no on road parking, and extremely limited parking in front of the garden.
-If you arrive by car the brown tourist signs will direct you up a series of narrow urban streets, and you simply have to keep your eye open for parking places along the street.
+Technically, the garden is on the A85 Perth/Dundee road, but this is where it gets tricky.
+There is no on road parking and extremely limited parking in front of the garden.
+If you arrive by car, the brown tourist signs will direct you up a series of narrow urban streets, and you simply have to keep your eye open for parking places along the street.
 We parked well away from the garden entrance just to make sure we could actually find a parking spot, then walked 200 yards to the garden.

 About Branklyn Garden

 Address: 116 Dundee Road, Perth, Perthshire, Scotland, PH2 7BB